mamadmr/Recommender-System/README.md

 # Movie Recommendation System using Collaborative Filtering and Content-Based Filtering

 ### Overview
-This project aims to develop a comprehensive movie recommendation system using the MovieLens dataset.
+This project aims to develop a movie recommendation system using the [MovieLens](https://grouplens.org/datasets/movielens/100k/) dataset.
 The system is designed to provide movie recommendations that users will enjoy, keeping them engaged with the platform.
 The project involves two main tasks:

 ### Collaborative Filtering (Item-Based with Cosine Similarity):
 Recommend movies based on users’ rating history without using any pre-built libraries.